mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 The command line arguments ``--print-evaluation`` and ``--store-evaluation`` come with several options for customization described {ref}`here<arguments-evaluation-results>`.
 It is possible to specify the performance metrics that should be used for evaluation by providing a black- or whitelist.
 Moreover, one can specify whether performance scores should be given as percentages and the number of decimals used for these scores can be chosen freely.
 ```

 The number of models evaluated during an experiment varies depending on the strategy used for splitting the available data into training and test sets.
-When using {ref}`train-test-split`, only a single model is evaluated.
+When using {ref}`train-test splits<train-test-split>`, only a single model is evaluated.
 The performance scores according to different metrics that assess the quality of the model's predictions are saved to a single output file.
-In addition, if an {ref}`evaluating-training-data` is used, the performance scores for the model's predictions on the training set are also evaluated and written to a file.
+In addition, when {ref}`evaluating on the training data<evaluating-training-data>`, the performance scores for the model's predictions on the training set are also evaluated and written to a file.
 As shown below, the names of the output files specify whether predictions for the training or test set have been evaluated:

 - `evaluation_train_overall.csv`
 - `evaluation_test_overall.csv`

-When using a {ref}`cross-validation`, a model is trained and evaluated for each fold.
+When using a {ref}`cross validation<cross-validation>`, a model is trained and evaluated for each fold.
 Again, the names of the output files specify whether predictions for the training or test data have been evaluated:

 - `evaluation_train_fold-1.csv`
 - `evaluation_test_fold-1.csv`